As a regulator of the profession of architecture in British Columbia, the AIBC is responsible for receiving and investigating two types of complaints:

 Professional conduct

-Any member of the public can make a complaint if they are concerned that a registrant of the AIBC (architect, firm, associate or temporary licensee) has behaved in an unprofessional manner, contravened the Architects Act or AIBC Bylaws (PDF), or otherwise is incompetent or unfit to practice.
+Any member of the public can make a Complaint if they are concerned that a Registrant of the AIBC (Architect, Intern Architect, Architectural Technologist, Retired Architect, Firm, or Temporary Licensee (Architect)) has behaved in an unprofessional manner, contravened the Professional Governance Act, Architects Regulation, AIBC Bylaws, or Schedule A: Code of Ethics and Professional Conduct found in the AIBC Bylaws, or otherwise is incompetent or unfit to practice.

 See our Professional Conduct page for details on how to file a complaint.